dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/core/basic-structures/captured-result.md

 ### OriginalImageHashId

-A string representing the hash ID of the source image.
+A string representing the hash ID of the original image.

 ```typescript
 readonly OriginalImageHashId: string;